Our City Our Plan

 • What is the point of this planning debate with regard to the east side of Tedder Ave?
 The Light Rail Overlay allows planners to make any decision with regard to density and setbacks of building applications for this area.
 How do we get rid of the Light rail Overlay in Main Beach?

-stampman14 asked about 3 years ago
+stampman14 asked over 3 years ago

 The Our City Our Plan amendment for the fourth round of consultation does not change the proposed the Light rail urban renewal overlay area for Main Beach advertised during the second round of consultation.